cabforum/servercert/docs/BR.md

 DNSSEC validation back to the IANA DNSSEC root trust anchor MAY be performed on all DNS queries associated with the validation of domain authorization or control by Remote Network Perspectives used for Multi-Perspective Issuance Corroboration.

 DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits).
-CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.
+CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every ADN.

 **Note**: FQDNs may be listed in Subscriber Certificates using `dNSName`s in the `subjectAltName` extension or in Subordinate CA Certificates via `dNSName`s in `permittedSubtrees` within the Name Constraints extension.